christinichka/Dev-Diary/README.md

 #### The date format for this log is MM-DD-YYYY

+<br>__06/24/2021__<br>
+Almost completed Chapter 17 exercises.
+I was able to get the All categories and Create categories to render but the links to get there aren't rendering yet.
+I looked around quite a bit and have not figured out how to get them to show up.
+I will have a go at it again tomorrow.
+Feels good to almost have the exercises complete.

 <br>__06/23/2021__<br>
 Borrowing a laptop yesterday through tomorrow and it's throwing me off of my game.
 I can't install all of the necessary programs (IntelliJ, MySQL, Java, etc.) Yesterday I did not do much coding but worked on plans to be more ready for applying for jobs (portfolio, blog, github, linkedin, etc.) Today I've been reading Eloquent JavaScript, capturing screenshots of various projects to add to my portfolio site, looking over GitHub.
 I do need to clean things up a bit around here, and polish it so that I can put my best foot forward when interviewing.
 I plan to update my readme files in my repositories to better explain the projects, mention technologies and techniques implemented as well.
 I also want to add screenshots to my github readmes so it is easy for potential employers to see what the project looks like before it is deployed.
 I'm missing my bootcamp curriculum work but I'll be ready to throw myself back into first chance I get.
 Funny, Java has grown on me!
 Greatest feeling!